 The Water Resources Department is responsible for the operation and maintenance of all facilities associated with providing water and wastewater service to all of the City of Martinsville water and some adjacent areas in Henry County.
 Facilities include treatment plants, reservoir, finished water storage tanks, water distribution system and wastewater collection system.
 The Department also issues required annual reports on water quality.

-The Superintendent's Office (276-403-5157) is in Room 222 on the second floor of the Martinsville Administration Building located at 55 West Church Street.
+The Director of Water Resources is Andy Lash.
+His office (276-403-5157) is in Room 222 on the second floor of the Martinsville Administration Building located at 55 West Church Street.

 The Beaver Creek Reservoir, with a 1.3 billion gallon capacity, is the primary water supply source for the City of Martinsville.
 The facility is located approximately two miles north of the City near Patrick Henry Community College.
 The 175-acre lake also provides a recreational area for activities such as picnicking, fishing and boating.
 A Lake Warden (276-656-5179) maintains security and regulates recreational functions.
 Click here for Rules & Regulations for Reservoir.

 Supplemental water sources, as needed, are provided by pump stations located on Leatherwood Creek near Laurel Park High School and on Little Beaver Creek, just north of the corporate limits.

 Water Treatment Plant

 Raw water is settled, filtered & disinfected at the City's 10.0 MGD Water Treatment Plant located on Clearview Drive within the City.
 One supervisor, nine operators and a mechanic, plus a laboratory technician shared with the wastewater plant, maintain continuous plant operations.